Skip to main content

 To switch to LaTeX editing, press "Directly Edit LaTeX", found below the text box.

-You still have access to the categories of the pre-built expressions, but now the expressions are inserted as t LaTeX code.
+You still have access to the categories of the pre-built expressions, but now the expressions are inserted as LaTeX code that can be manipulated.
 You can also insert or write your own LaTeX code in the text box, and the result of the LaTeX code is shown below the text box in this mode.

 For example, you can write: